elishambadi/airbnb-clone-project/README.md

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

-## Stack
+## Technology Stack
-1. Python (Django)
+1. Python (Django) - For full-stack web dev
-2. PostgreSQL
+2. PostgreSQL - strongly relational DB
-3. Docker
+3. Docker - containerization
-4. Kubernetes
+4. Kubernetes - container orchestration
-5. Sentry
+5. Sentry - app monitoring
-6. Datadog
+6. Jenkins - CI/CD automation
+7. Github - version control

 ## Project setup